mastercomfig/mastercomfig/gl/README.md

 Now, Team Fortress 2 will not be able to load these libraries.
 The system will have to provide them, so make sure you have the 32-bit/multilib versions of gperftools and sdl2.

-You're most likely not going to be VAC banned for this, since it isn't modifying any executables, just excluding some libraries.
-But they might have modified a library for VAC or something, so don't take my word for it.
+It's unknown if you can be VAC banned for this, but it is modifying libraries, which should be restricted by VAC.
+So, do it at your own risk.
+I am not responsible for any VAC bans you may receive.

 # Disabling shader compilation on start
 Although this config does allow for greater memory usage for the shader linking